j-hendricks/Webscraping-Youtube/README.md

 ## Results

 Once the video titles were scraped, a wordcloud was constructed in Python.
-Here is an example created on August 30th, 2022.
+Here is an example created on September 14th, 2022.
 The most common words were "short" and "song", along with phrases such as "nursery rhymes".

 ![wordcloud](images/word_cloud_9_14.png)